Bernie World Builds a Dark Money Campaign Apparatus After Decrying It

 America’s Progressive Promise, a new super PAC run by Jeff Weaver, Sanders’ former campaign manager, received two donations totalling $4.75 million in the third quarter of the year from a prominent progressive nonprofit known for masking the identity of high-dollar political donors.
 That represented the vast majority of money that the group has raised to date.

 But Weaver’s organization spent little of that money on direct politicking.
-Within days of each of the two contributions, it passed along nearly all of the cash it received from the dark money group, the Sixteen Thirty Fund, to another super PAC also founded by a former Sanders aide, Chuck Rocha.
+Within days of each of the two contributions, it passed along nearly all of the cash it received from the dark money group, the Sixteen Thirty Fund, to another super PAC also founded by a former Sanders aide, Chuck Rocha, with which America’s Progressive Promise has partnered on voter outreach and advocacy in the Latino community.
 Rocha’s group, Nuestro PAC, took that money and immediately used it to finance seven-figure advertising and direct mail campaigns attacking President Donald Trump and boosting his Democratic challenger, Joe Biden.

 The series of transactions show how millions in untraceable cash can be funneled on to the airwaves ahead of a tight electoral contest.
 But what stands out in this case is that it was all done by way of organizations run by people ostensibly committed to rooting out undisclosed political money in politics.